-- Utilization of bioretention facilities over pond facilities limits the opportunity to heat up the stormwater before it enters Huntley Creek. - Utilization of bioretention facilities allows stormwater to infiltrate into the cooler soils limiting the opportunity to heat up before it enters Huntley Creek. - The layers of the bioretention facilities (specifically the gravel storage layer) promotes the cooling of stormwater prior to infiltrating into the native soils (and ultimately into Huntley Creek). - Plantings contained within the vegetated swales and bioretention facilities provide a degree of shading which limits the opportunity to heat up the stormwater.
+- Utilization of bioretention facilities over pond facilities limits the opportunity to heat up the stormwater by reducing the amount of ponding water at the surface. - The layers of the bioretention facilities (specifically the gravel storage layer) promotes the cooling of stormwater prior to infiltrating into the native soils. - Plantings contained within the vegetated swales and bioretention facilities provide a degree of shading which limits the opportunity to heat up the stormwater.